bhmj/xpression/README.md

 ## What is it?

 This project is a renewed version of expression parser/evaluator used in [jsonslice](https://github.com/bhmj/jsonslice).
-It is still work in progress so use it with caution.
+It allows you to evaluate simple arithmetic expressions with variable support.

 ## Check it out